mosra/corrade/README.md

 CONTACT
 =======

 Want to learn more about the library?
-Found a bug or want to tell me an awesome idea?
-Feel free to visit my website or contact me at:
+Found a bug or want to share an awesome idea?
+Feel free to visit the project website or contact the team at:

 *   Website -- http://magnum.graphics/corrade/
 *   GitHub -- http://github.com/mosra/corrade